 As a UK limited company contractor or business owner, how do you go about claiming tax relief on mileage expenses when you use your private car or van for business journeys?
 In addition, what do contractors charge for mileage and what are they allowed to claim for company mileage rates (UK) under the present rules?
-Notably, the good news is you may be able to claim business mileage allowance relief, provided that specific criteria are met.
+Notably, the good news is you may be able to claim business mileage allowance relief, provided that specific criteria are met when you are UK contracting.
 HM Revenue & Customs (HMRC) have set mileage rates and you can make a HMRC mileage claim by using the official rates.
 It is also worth noting that the HMRC business mileage rates are set at a fairly generous level as they aim to re-compensate you for all of your private vehicle running costs.

 The benefits of making a business mileage claim